 The creator of the Toyota Production System Taiichi Ohno once said, “There can be no kaizen without a standard.”

-Importantly, before engaging in kaizen, management must first establish a stable operating condition.
-This means machines are working, workers are present, jobs are repeatable with quality, and material is available.
-Without a stable operation leaders are at risk of performing kaizen on top of chaos, whereby gains rapidly vanish.
+Importantly, before engaging in continuous improvement, management must first establish a stable operating condition.
+In other words, machines are working, workers are present, jobs are repeatable with quality, and material is available.
+This is because without a stable operation teams perform kaizen on top of chaos.
+Consequently, gains rapidly vanish.

 Assuming a stable operating condition, leaders should first develop standardized work to create a baseline for improvement.
-Leaders then can set targets against this baseline.
-Once a team achieves a measurable gain, they should update the standard to reflect the new method of working.
+Then, leaders can set targets against this baseline.
+Once a team achieves a measurable gain, it should update the standard to reflect the new method of working.
 Critically, this ensures gains do not disappear.

 Eight Steps for Kaizen

-- Implementation plan—there is often substantial work to be done.
-List the high-level details, e.g., names, responsibilities, dates, expected outcomes, etc. (Specific details can be managed in a separate project plan as needed.)
+- Implementation plan — there is often substantial work to be done.
+List the high-level details such as names, responsibilities, dates, and expected outcomes.

-- Check results—a vital part of this routine, since improvement requires the demonstration of an improved state.
-Instead of returning to a standard or eliminating a problem as with Type 2, you are checking to see whether a new level of performance has been achieved.
+- Check results — a vital part of this routine, since improvement requires the demonstration of an improved state.
+Importantly, you are checking to see whether a new level of performance has been achieved.

 Smalley, Art.
 2018.
 Four Types of Problems: from reactive troubleshooting to creative innovation.
 Cambridge: Lean Enterprise Institute, Inc.

-A kaizen event (aka “kaizen blitz” or “kaizen workshop”) commonly last five days, during which a team identifies and implements a significant improvement in a process.
+A kaizen event (aka “kaizen blitz” or “kaizen workshop”) commonly last five days.
+During the event, a team identifies and implements a significant improvement in a process.

-While kaizen events can be excellent activities for developing capability and making substantial changes rapidly, leaders should not solely rely on them.
-This is because steady improvement through daily kaizen forces management to develop frontline problem-solving capability, which over time produces better business performance.
+Kaizen events can be excellent activities for developing capability and making substantial changes rapidly.
+However, leaders should not solely rely on them.
+This is because steady improvement through daily kaizen forces management to develop frontline problem-solving capability.
+As a result, business performance improves over time.